 Studio photographers will appreciate that the Nikon D200 (unlike the A58) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D200 and the A58 have been discontinued, but can regularly be found used on eBay.
+Both the D200 and the A58 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the A58 was followed by the Sony A68.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Sony A58 Manual.
+Further information on the features and operation of the D200 and A58 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Sony A58 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D200 and the Sony A58?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.